Is there a difference between Mandatory Reselection and #OpenSelection?

 Why is it important that #OpenSelection is passed at this year’s Labour Conference?

-This motion was passed back in 2017 - rule-change motions have to wait a year to be discussed at conference, and if they're not passed, the topic is automatically ruled out of order for three years.
-It's vital we democratise the party now, so MPs, activists, and members are able to rely on each others support.
+This motion was passed back in 2017 - rule-change motions have to wait a year to be discussed at conference.
+It wasn't passed in 2018.
+Since the topic is automatically ruled out of order for three years it's vital we restart the battle to democratise the party, so MPs, activists, and members are able to rely on each other's support.

 How can I help the campaign?